 There are two new allocations for a total of 550 homes.
-There are no carried forward allocations but a total of 229 additional dwellings with planning permission (171 units completed 1 April 2018 to 31 March 2020, 58 units with extant consent at 1 April
+There are no carried forward allocations but a total of 229 additional dwellings with planning permission.

-2020).
 This gives a total deliverable housing commitment for Aylsham of 779 homes between 2018-2038.